Reduced instruction set computer: Commercial breakout

 In the early 1980s, significant uncertainties surrounded the RISC concept.
 One concern involved the use of memory; a single instruction from a traditional processor like the Motorola 68k may be written out as perhaps a half dozen of the simpler RISC instructions.
 In theory, this could slow the system down as it spent more time fetching instructions from memory.
 But by the mid-1980s, the concepts had matured enough to be seen as commercially viable.

 Commercial RISC designs began to emerge in the mid-1980s.
-The first MIPS R2000 appeared in January 1986, followed shortly thereafter by Hewlett Packard's PA-RISC in some of their computers.
+The IBM RT PC was introduced in January 1986, and the Acorn ARM1 was introduced as part of an evaluation system in July 1986, following on from initial fabrication in April 1985.
+The MIPS R2000 was introduced in May 1986, followed shortly thereafter by Hewlett-Packard's PA-RISC in some of their computers.
 In the meantime, the Berkeley effort had become so well known that it eventually became the name for the entire concept.
-In 1987 Sun Microsystems began shipping systems with the SPARC processor, directly based on the Berkeley RISC-II system.
+In 1987, Sun Microsystems began shipping systems with the SPARC processor, directly based on the Berkeley RISC-II system.
 The US government Committee on Innovations in Computing and Communications credits the acceptance of the viability of the RISC concept to the success of the SPARC system.

-The success of SPARC renewed interest within IBM, which released new RISC systems by 1990 and by 1995 RISC processors were the foundation of a $15 billion server industry.
+A benefit of RISC to the industry was much lower prices than the sole sourced Intel 80386; by 1989 many RISC CPUs were available, and competition lowered their price to $10 per MIPS in large quantities.
+The performance of IBM's RISC CPU—only available in the RT PC—was less competitive than others, but the success of SPARC renewed interest within IBM, which released new RISC systems by 1990 and by 1995 RISC processors were the foundation of a $15 billion server industry.